 We would love to work with you to facilitate stronger communication, community, and culture in your organization.
-Please contact Dr. Jenny Strakovsky to initiate discussions.
+Please contact our graduate leadership team to initiate discussions.
 We look forward to hearing from you!

 The Culture at Work GRA Program brings the skills learned in the humanities classroom into the professional world.
 We aim to position graduate students in language and culture in diverse real-world contexts where their communication, global competence, empathy, writing, and management abilities can make an impact and change the conversation in a project or global issue.